 - Export: A file manager app where you can’t get anything out is useless.
 You should be able to export any file to a third-party app to view and edit it.
 And we’ll offer bonus points if the app offers file conversion options.

-Our top recommendation meets all the three requirements and more.
+Our top recommendation meets all three requirements and more.
 But all these features might be overkill for some users, so we’ve outlined simpler alternatives as well.

 1. Documents 6 by Readdle